Ragnerd/Kontrib/replit.md

-# GroupContrib - Financial Group Management System
+# Kontrib - Financial Group Management System

 ## Overview

-GroupContrib is a full-stack web application designed for managing group financial contributions in Nigeria.
+Kontrib is a full-stack web application designed for managing group financial contributions in Nigeria.
 It provides a platform where administrators can create contribution groups and members can join groups and make payments.
 The application features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data persistence.

 ## User Preferences